greydanus/greydanus.github.io/2023-02-12-ncf-tutorial.md

 The purpose of this simple post is to bring to attention a view of physics which isn't often communicated in introductory courses: the view of _physics as optimization_.

-It begins with a quantity called the action.
+This approach begins with a quantity called the action.
 If you minimize the action, you can obtain a _path of least action_ which represents the path a physical system will take through space and time.
 Generally speaking, physicists use analytic tools to do this minimization.
 In this post, we are going to attempt something different and slightly crazy: minimizing the action with gradient descent.
-For simplicity, we're going to run our experiment on a very simple system: a free body in a gravitational field.

 <div style="display: block; margin-left: auto; margin-right:auto; width:100%; text-align:center;">
   <a href="" id="linkbutton" target="_blank">Read the paper</a>
   <a href="https://colab.research.google.com/github/greydanus/ncf/blob/main/tutorial.ipynb" id="linkbutton" target="_blank"><span class="colab-span">Run</span> in browser</a>
   <a href="https://github.com/greydanus/ncf" id="linkbutton" target="_blank">Get the code</a>
 </div>

+**In this post.** In order to communicate this technique as clearly and concretely as possible, we're going to apply it to a simple toy problem: a free body in a gravitational field.
+Keep in mind, though, that it works just as well on larger and more complex systems such as an ideal gas -- we will treat these sorts of systems in the paper and in future blog posts.

+Now, to put our approach in the proper context, we're going to quickly review the standard approaches to this kind of problem.

 <!-- <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img style='width:51.6%; min-width:330px;' src="/assets/ncf/hero1.png">